SimHoZebs/personal-site/content/blogs/Rust made me rethink everything.md

 //this crashes the program.
 Up to the dev to recognize it, which is unnecessary cognitive load. parseInt(char, 10);

-// Even when the dev does recognize it, it's not pretty... try {
+try {
   let intValue = parseInt(char, 10);
   if (isNaN(intValue)) {